Fort of Guincho: History

 By the 19th century, four sentry boxes (of which only their bases remain) and seven cannon emplacements on the parapets of the battery were remodelled (with the addition of two new gun emplacements to the south and one to the north).
 At the time of the Peninsular War the post was manned by nine artillery men, a commander and eleven members of the infantry.
 But, between 1813 and 1814, there was no manned garrison on the site.

 A military report concerning the inspection completed at the fort in 1829 determined that some of the arms could not be fired while others could not be repaired.
 In 1831-1832 work was carried out to repair the parapets, bartizans and cannon emplacements, to patch the walls, to apply bitumen to the cistern, and to tile and repair the powder magazine.
 Despite this work, during the next decade the fort continued to be abandoned.
 An inspection of the site, on the 26 March 1854, by Brigadier José Gerardo Ferreira Passos and Captain João António Esteves Vaz, referred to the advanced state of its ruin.

 By the end of the 19th century, the Count of Moser had obtained the right to rent the property, and others rented it subsequently.
 By the 20th century, the Fort had been taken over by the Ministry of Economy (Ministério da Fazenda) on 3 November 1934, while still being rented by other people.
 In 1944 the fort began operating as a shelter, in the hands of the Clube Nacional de Campismo (National Club for Camping).
 Small renovations and adaptions were made for this purpose.

 Between 1970 and 1975 the fort was unoccupied, although there were plans to install a post for customs officers.
 The Direcção-Geral da Fazenda Pública (Directorate-General for Public Finances) ceded the fort once again, to the Clube Nacional de Campismo.
 But its tenure was short-lived, being handing back by the Club on 25 August 1976.
 At the beginning of 1977, the fort suffered several acts of vandalism, with items stolen from the site, resulting in its closing.

 Between 2003 and 2004, the fort was ceded to the Municipal Government of Cascais, with the hope that the site would be restored and converted into a cafetaria and visitors centre for the Parque Natural Sintra-Cascais (Nature Park of Sintra-Cascais).
-But, in 2018 it remained unoccupied.
+But, as of 2023 it remains unoccupied.